Cooma: History

 The area now known as Cooma lies on the traditional lands of the Ngarigo people.

 Cooma was explored by Captain J. M. Currie in 1823.
 It was first surveyed in 1840, and was gazetted in 1849.
 Cooma was proclaimed a municipality in 1879.

 The railway from Sydney was extended from Royalla to Cooma in 1889 under the supervision of John Whitton.
 The line was closed to rail passenger traffic in 1989.
 The estimated population of Cooma was 47 in 1851 and it grew to 2330 (1911), 1969 (1933), 2249 (1947), 9103 (1966), 7353 (1976) and 7978 (1981).

 In 1949, the town became the headquarters of the Snowy Mountains Scheme and grew rapidly.
+Between 1949 and 1974 the population expanded due to an influx of 65,000 workers from more than 30 countries.
 Those working on the Snowy Scheme depended on the railway and during construction of the scheme, the railways were one of the largest employers in the region.
-In 1959 the tenth anniversary of the scheme was celebrated with the erection of an avenue of flags representing the 27 nationalities of people working on the scheme.
+In 1959, the tenth anniversary of the scheme was celebrated with the erection of an avenue of flags representing the 27 nationalities of people working on the scheme.

 Cooma has developed a growing tourism industry as it became the main rest stop for many travellers heading to the NSW snow fields during the winter months.
 As a result, the town nicknamed itself the 'Gateway to the Snowy Mountains'.

 The Aviation Pioneers' Memorial at Cooma contains artifacts recovered from the Avro 618 Ten aircraft Southern Cloud, which crashed on 21 March 1931 in the Toolong range of the Australian Alps.
 The wreck was not found until 26 October 1958.